juliarose/tf2-price/README.md

 ### Floating Point Precision

-Since responses usually contain floating point numbers, we also need a way to store these values.
-It is recommended to use this only as a container for converting into `Currencies` and not for calculations and comparisons.
-This crate offers utilities for handling the complicated task of converting floats into integers depending on use-case (saturating, checked).
+To store original floating point numbers from responses, use `FloatCurrencies` as a container.
+However, it's advised not to use it for calculations or comparisons.
+This crate provides utilities for converting floats to integers based on use-case (saturating, checked).

 ```rust
 use tf2_price::{Currencies, FloatCurrencies, Currency};